 Definition of “works contract”:

-Requirements for Works Contracts in GST
+Requirements for Registration of GST for Work Contracts in India

 - If the aggregate turnover of the supplier exceeds Rs.
 20 Lakhs and if the supplier does not fall under the special category state, every supplier shall be liable to be registered in the State or Union territory from they make a taxable supply of good or services or both.